 From date of amendment to the Dog Act Where pet shops can source dogs: 0 to 2 years Pet shops can source dogs from a dog breeder registered as such on the centralised database.

-From date of amendment to the Dog Act Where pet shops can source dogs: 2 to 5 years Pet shops selling dogs will be required to source dogs from accredited dog rescues and shelters, but can still also source dogs from registered breeders.
+2 to 5 years Pet shops selling dogs will be required to source dogs from accredited dog rescues and shelters, but can still also source dogs from registered breeders.
 5 years onwards Pet shops can only source dogs from accredited dog rescues and shelters.

-- 14. Please indicate your preference for the following: - $\Box$ Option 1 Two year transition of pet shops to adoption centres. - $\Box$ Option 2 Five year transition of pet shops to adoption centres. - Other transition period please specify: Immediate no dogs to be sold from pet shops for any reason.
+14. Please indicate your preference for the following:

+- $\Box$ Option 1 Two year transition of pet shops to adoption centres. - $\Box$ Option 2 Five year transition of pet shops to adoption centres.

+☑ Other transition period - please specify: Immediate - no dogs to be sold from pet shops for any reason.

-Please indicate reasons for your preference: Pet shops should only be selling commodities that support the comfortable life of dogs.
+Please indicate reasons for your preference: Pet shops should only be selling products that support the comfortable life of dogs.
 They should not be selling dogs or cats.
 No transition period.
 Pet shops are the primary cause of this legislation.
-The smart ones have moved away from trading in live pets.
-The rest of them need to update their business models and also move away from live pets.
+The smart ones have moved away from trading in puppies.